History & heritage

 Ultimately, wellbeing at COMO The Treasury appears to be less a fixed programme than a carefully maintained atmosphere.
 It is a hotel designed to help guests inhabit their time in Perth more fully and with greater ease.

-Finally, multilingual staff add a further layer of ease.
-They make communication smoother, reduce misunderstanding and help create a more natural relationship with an international clientele.
+The presence of multilingual staff also enhances the quality of the welcome.
+It facilitates communication and fosters a more natural relationship with an international clientele.

 The Perth way of life